 Formatting a volume with the NTFS file system results in the creation of several system files and the Master File Table (MFT), which contains information about all the files and folders on the NTFS volume.

-The piece first information on an NTFS volume is the Partition Boot Sector, which starts at sector 0 and can be up to 16 sectors long.
-The first file on an NTFS volume is the Master File Table (MFT).
+The first piece of information on an NTFS volume is the Partition Boot Sector, which starts at sector 0 and can be up to 16 sectors long.

 The following figure illustrates the layout of an NTFS volume when formatting has finished.

 See the next sections for more information about NTFS:

 The NTFS file system includes security features required for file servers and high-end personal computers in a corporate environment.
 The NTFS file system also supports data access control and ownership privileges that are important for the integrity of critical data.

 While folders shared on a Windows NT computer are assigned particular permissions, NTFS files and folders can have permissions assigned whether they are shared or not.
 NTFS is the only file system on Windows NT that allows you to assign permissions to individual files.

 The NTFS file system has a simple, yet very powerful design.
 Basically, everything on the volume is a file and everything in a file is an attribute, from the data attribute, to the security attribute, to the file name attribute.

 Every sector on an NTFS volume that is allocated belongs to some file.
 Even the file system metadata (information that describes the file system itself) is part of a file.